 Many different parts of the cannabis plant can be used to make weed edibles like butter.

-Remember that the cannabis product you choose and the type of cannabis will ultimately dictate your final experience.
+Remember that the type of cannabis you use will ultimately dictate the final taste and color of your cannabutter.

-Finally, get in the kitchen and create this essential ingredient with my simple recipe.
+Finally, I create this essential ingredient in the kitchen with my simple recipe.

 And remember, the best way to make cannabutter is to find the best option for you and your needs.